 ACS Pharmacology & Translational Science Scope

-ACS Pharmacology & Translational Science is now accepting submissions of Articles, Perspectives, Letters, and Reviews on high-quality, innovative research across the broad spectrum of pharmacology, biochemistry, and experimental medicine—from basic and molecular sciences to translational preclinical studies.
-Its scope also includes clinical studies that address novel mechanisms of action and methodological papers that drive innovation and advance translational research.
+ACS Pharmacology & Translational Science is now accepting submissions of Articles, Perspectives, Letters, and Reviews on high-quality, innovative research across the broad spectrum of biological sciences —from basic and molecular sciences to translational preclinical studies.
+Its scope also includes clinical studies that address novel mechanisms of action and methodological papers that provide innovation and advance translation.

 Sexton and his team of Associate Editors will give priority to studies that fully integrate basic pharmacological and/or biochemical findings into physiological processes that have translational potential in a broad range of biomedical disciplines.
-Studies that employ a complementary blend of in vitro and in vivo systems are of particular interest.
+Studies that employ a complementary blend of in vitro and in vivo systems are of particular interest, but they will consider all innovative research with articulated translational relevance.

 There is no charge to publish in ACS Pharmacology & Translational Science.
 You can choose to make your ACS Pharmacology & Translational Science article open access, for a fee.
 ACS Publications offers open-access publishing discounts for ACS Members and country discounts for authors from more than 75 countries.